OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 We've created the ***openmoonray*** repository as a way to download and build all of the source in one step, without worrying about dependencies between the separate repositories.
 It is highly recommended that you use this process, unless you have a strong reason to build the individual parts separately, or to build only a subset.
 However, the *openmoonray* repository is not a *necessary* part of the Open MoonRay source : we do not use it for the builds we use internally in production.

 If you do want to build the repositories separately, the process may be made easier by using a dependency/build framework like Rez/rez-build.
-The following page has a description of the individual repositories and their dependencies : [Open Moonray Repositories](../repo_deps).
+The following page has a description of the individual repositories and their dependencies : [Open Moonray Repositories](repo_deps.md), and some more information is given below.

 ---
 ## Getting the source via the ***openmoonray*** repository